AutoGIS-2020/exercise-5-tuulri/README.md

 For both maps, think a bit about the audience of the map, and pay attention to your cartographic choises.
 Check out [this blog post for further hints on creating good maps](https://www.gislounge.com/ten-things-to-consider-when-making-a-map/).

+## Exercise 5 grade and feedback: 20.0 / 20.0 points
+### Grader
+- sonjakoivisto
+### Problem scores
+- Problem 1: 10.0 / 10.0
+- Problem 2: 10.0 / 10.0
+- Problem 3: :sunny: / 0.0
+### Comments
+Great maps with attention to the visual side.
+Eye-pleasing colors and you've followed conventional, good cartogrphic practices.
+The static map might look quite different with a different classification, eg natural breaks.
+Next you could start thinking of adding a scalebar and north arrow to your static maps.